Enquire About This Tour Code SEIC Complete Indochina

 Phnom Penh has many other attractions including the Russian Market and National Museum.
 You could also take a stroll along the river's famous Sisowath Quay and enjoy a coffee or cocktail at one of the many cafes while observing the bustling river traffic.
 You may wish to take a tuk-tuk ride around Phnom Penh (a tuk-tuk is a motorbike-taxi with an enclosed passenger cabin that can fit around 4 people).

-Day 20 to 25 - Ho Chi Minh City
+Day 20 to 21 - Ho Chi Minh City

-Ho Chi Minh City was known as Saigon until the end of the Vietnam War (around 1975), originally a small fishing village, Ho Chi Minh City is now the most important economic centre in Vietnam and is the largest city in the country.
+Ho Chi Minh City was known as Saigon until the end of the Vietnam War (around 1975).
+Originally a small fishing village, it is now the most important economic centre in Vietnam and is the largest city in the country.

 Traffic in the city is fairly hectic at the best of times but getting around is suprisingly easy by taxi or motorbike taxi, although drivers may not always speak English.
 Bus is the only form of public transport and motorbikes rule the road; there are around 3 million motorbikes cruising around the streets of Ho Chi Minh City.